provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOrderByExternalIDRequest"></a>

 ### QueryGetOrderByExternalIDRequest
-QueryGetOrderByExternalIDRequest is a request message for the QueryGetOrderByExternalID endpoint.
+QueryGetOrderByExternalIDRequest is a request message for the GetOrderByExternalID query.

 | Field | Type | Label | Description |